 These are all legitimate questions that quickly come to mind when first buying or starting with AFM.

-With the overview below, we hope to set you on the right track with some general information on atomic force microscopy and atomic force microscopes.
-Also helpful are the microscope simulation mode and operating instructions included with our control software.
+With this, we hope to set you on the right track with some general information on atomic force microscopy and atomic force microscopes.
+You may also find the microscope simulation mode and operating instructions included with our control software helfpful.
 It's free to install and try.

 The field of scanning probe microscopy (SPM) began in the early 1980s with the invention of the scanning tunneling microscope (STM) by Gerd Binnig and Heinrich Rohrer, awarded with the Nobel Prize in Physics in 1986.
 In the same year, a major breakthrough was made with the invention of the atomic force microscope (AFM) by Gerd Binning, Calvin Quate and Christoph Gerber, which continues to revolutionize nanoscale characterization and measurements ever since.
 Today AFM is the most popular type of SPM, causing the terminology of AFM and SPM to be often used synonymously.
 In case of AFM, the probe is a cantilever, generally having a tip at its free end.
 The superfamily of SPM probes can also include simple metal wires (as used in STM) or glass fibers (as used for scanning nearfield optical microscopy/SNOM/NSOM).

 Nowadays AFM includes a wide variety of methods in which the probe interacts with the sample in different ways in order to characterize various material properties.
 AFM can characterize a wide array of mechanical properties (e.g. adhesion, stiffness, friction, dissipation), electrical properties (e.g. capacitance, electrostatic forces, work function, electrical current), magnetic properties, and optical spectroscopic properties.
 In addition to imaging, the AFM probe can be used to manipulate, write, or even pull on substrates in lithography and molecular pulling experiments.